 I also brought out all of my pots, many of which I painted with Garden Lime to age the terracotta pots.
 For the DIY go to How to Make Vintage Garden Pots.

-This is what my potting bench looked like before I added all of my potting supplies.
+This is what it looked like before I added all of my potting supplies.

-Do you think it is actually a vintage potting bench?
+Do you think it actually could have been a vintage potting bench?

 In case you are wondering, this location is on the patio behind the Carriage House.
 The brick wall behind the potting bench is a wall that hides all of our pool equipment!
 It’s the perfect location.

 Tools You Need For a Potting Bench

 There are a lot of items that can make gardening and potting plants a lot easier.
 Here are some of my favorites.

 There are a lot more items listed below, including four potting benches!

 If you are enjoying my blog, you can sign up to receive my blog updates here. .

 I love to pot plants and I have a lot of drip lines all over our yard.
 I will be honest, I need drip lines as I am terrible about remembering to water my pots.
 As long as there are drip lines in my pots, my plants look amazing!